-Despite previously held beliefs about exercise in pregnancy, we now know that exercise, including running, is not only safe . . . but is in fact beneficial.
+Despite previously held beliefs about exercise in pregnancy, we now know that exercise, including running, is not only safe . . . but beneficial!

-Pregnancy is unlike any other time of a person’s life.
+But remember: pregnancy is unlike any other time in your life.

 Many changes are taking place, and not just physically.